Karisha2712/FoodBlog/README.md

 # Food blog
 Food blog is a service for sharing recipes.
-The platform allows new users to create new recipes,
+The platform allows users to create recipes,
-share them, rate other users' recipes and comment on them.
+share them, rate other users' recipes and comment them.
 Service administrators can confirm user registration,
 block and unblock users, delete posts and comments.
 Also, all users can change the language.
 ## Roles in project
 ### Unauthorised user